Edgar-Donk/edgar-donk.github.io/README.md

 The horizontal separator works as expected, but the vertical separator is just too wide.
 As with the scrollbar example use the place manager to display the widget.

-When dealing with states it helps to keep in mind what will be required in the program in relation to that widget.
-It certainly helps to view how various themes tackled that problem.
-Some widgets can operate with a bare minimum of states, others may require quite a few, but don't forget that some themes use the common settings to help without the need for additional images.
+Let us try the entry widget.
+The thinking here is that we have a fairly simple widget, so an image of an old yellowed document may be appropriate.
+The image has irregular edges, so instead of a smooth expansion I have purposefully chosen border values that create more jagged borders.
+If required we could impose an old font such as the equivalent of "Old English" in Windows.
+As with pirate label there was no need to create a layout, element create is all we need.

-Say we look at the combobox, it may seem problematic to alter this too much - after all we need to have a drop down list - so let's use the images from ubuntu.
+Say we look at the combobox, it is best not to alter this too much - since we need to incorporate a drop down list - so let's use the images from ubuntu.
+Remember ubuntu uses png, which are easier to manipulate than gif within PIL.
 We can see that ubuntu uses theme create but has no need for layout.
-All the ubuntu images have a brown-beige look which we can change to aquamarine based colours using 07list_colours.py and 07shift_colours.py.
-If we list the colours sorted by the sum of the colour components, we can find out the different components, then we apply the darkest shade of brown-beige to the shift colours.
-This then sorts out the shades of brown-beige and substitutes aquamarine shades.
-We need to skip over arrows which are grey shades.
-Then the arrows are painted over with the appropriate background colour of the image using an image editor.
-The arrow is replaced by the tree from 07pirate_label.py.
-The reason that we are using ubuntu is that the images are png, and it is easier to shift the colours in PIL rather than gif.
+All the ubuntu images have a brown-beige look which we can change to aquamarine based colours using
+07list_colours.py and 07shift_colours.py, this then matches our label widget.
+If we list the colours sorted by the sum of the colour components, we can detect the different shades, then we apply the darkest shade of brown-beige to the shift colours as our main source colour.
+The shift script sorts out the shades of brown-beige and substitutes shades of aquamarine.
+It is best to skip over arrows which are grey.
+Afterwards the arrows are removed by painting over using the appropriate image background colour using an image editor.
+The arrow is replaced by an anchor.
+If we have a more demanding colour substitution then it would be appropriate to select according to contrast (darkness) using the hsv or yiq colour schemes.

+If we look at the scrollbars next, they have more components which will change with orientation, so with changes of state there are quite a few images used.
+07pirate_scrollbar.py is the relevant script.
+I like the images from ubuntu so we can change their colours to aquamarine and subsititute the coconut tree from pirate_label for the arrows (steppers).
+The thumb image is a coconut, so there is no need for grip.
+The trough has been copied from elegance, with a colour change, this shows how the trough can be created from an image.
+Ubuntu used the trough from the parent theme and changed its colour with a configure command - obviously both approaches are equally valid, but the image can give more flexibility.
+Since there are changes to the arrangement compared to the parent theme we will need a layout, which will need to be copied and changed as appropriate for the other orientation.
+It is important that the thumb component has the element expand set to True or 1, otherwise the thumb cannot be moved using the mouse - this in turn means that the thumb will no longer remain circular but becomes oval.
+Just as it was necessary to set the border limits in pirate_label so thumb needs to have its border set (try experimenting with a border of 1).